-- 58. (1) In order to achieve its objective, the Financial Sector Conduct Authority must- - (a) subject to this Act, regulate and supervise, in accordance with the financial sector laws, the conduct of financial institutions; - (b) co-operate with, and assist, the Reserve Bank, the Financial Stability Oversight Committee, the Prudential Authority, the National Credit Regulator, and the Financial Intelligence Centre, as required in terms of this Act; - (c) co-operate with the Council for Medical Schemes in the handling of matters of mutual interest; - (d) promote, to the extent consistent with achieving the objective of the Financial Sector Conduct Authority, sustainable competition in the provision of financial products and financial services, including through co-operating and collaborating with the Competition Commission; - (e) promote financial inclusion; - (f) regularly review the perimeter and scope of financial sector regulation, and take steps to mitigate risks identified to the achievement of its objective or the effective performance of its functions; - (g) administer the collection of levies and the distribution of amounts received in respect of levies; - (h) conduct and publish research relevant to its objective;

-- (i) monitor the extent to which the financial system is delivering fair outcomes for financial customers, with a focus on the fairness and appropriateness of financial products and financial services and the extent to which they meet the needs and reasonable expectations of financial customers; and - (j) formulate and implement strategies and programs for financial education for the general public. - (2) The Financial Sector Conduct Authority may not regulate and supervise eredit agreements except with the conduct of financial institutions in relation to the concurrence provision of credit under a credit agreement regulated in terms of the National Credit Regulator, but may regulate Act except in relation to those matters referred to in section 108 and supervise the provision of financial services provided in relation to athe provision of credit agreement.
+- 58. (1) In order to achieve its objective, the Financial Sector Conduct Authority must- - (a) subject to this Act, regulate and supervise, in accordance with the financial sector laws, the conduct of financial institutions; - (b) co-operate with, and assist, the Reserve Bank, the Financial Stability Oversight Committee, the Prudential Authority, the National Credit Regulator, and the Financial Intelligence Centre, as required in terms of this Act; - (c) co-operate with the Council for Medical Schemes in the handling of matters of mutual interest; - (d) promote, to the extent consistent with achieving the objective of the Financial Sector Conduct Authority, sustainable competition in the provision of financial products and financial services, including through co-operating and collaborating with the Competition Commission; - (e) promote financial inclusion; - (f) regularly review the perimeter and scope of financial sector regulation, and take steps to mitigate risks identified to the achievement of its objective or the effective performance of its functions; - (g) administer the collection of levies and the distribution of amounts received in respect of levies; - (h) conduct and publish research relevant to its objective; - (i) monitor the extent to which the financial system is delivering fair outcomes for financial customers, with a focus on the fairness and appropriateness of financial products and financial services and the extent to which they meet the needs and reasonable expectations of financial customers; and - (j) formulate and implement strategies and programs for financial education for the general public. - (2) In relation to a financial institution that is a credit provider regulated in terms of the National Credit Act, the The Financial Sector Conduct Authority may, in addition to regulating and supervising the financial institution in respect of the financial services that the financial institution provides, and notwithstanding section 2(1)(g), not regulate and supervise the financial institution's conduct of financial institutions in relation to the provision of credit under a credit agreement in respect of regulated in terms of the National Credit Act except in relation to those matters referred to in section 108 and the provision of financial services in relation to the provision of credit.